Metrohan/RSA-EncrypterDecrypter/README.md

-# RSA Encrypter-Decrypter
+# RSA Encrypter/Decrypter

-This program mostly useful for studying computer engineers or computer science students.
+This program mostly useful for who studies computer engineers or computer science.
 I used this program at my discrete math midterm.
 I thought it might be useful for anyone.
 Feel free to use my code.

 If you dont have an idea about RSA Encrypt or Decryption, check this link https://en.wikipedia.org/wiki/RSA_(cryptosystem)